akce/chez-ncurses/README.md

 The bindings are very thin wrappers around the [ncurses] C interface.
 The main difference is that functions (*only!*) are converted to lisp-case/kebab-case.

 eg, start_color() -> (start-color)

+Ncurses constants retain their CAPITALISED_UNDERSCORE format because I find it easier to keep the SHIFT key held down while typing these in.

 It should be possible to learn how to use these bindings via the ncurses man pages.